Anil Kumar Sahani

-Anil Kumar Sahani (born 4 July 1963) is an Indian politician who is serving as the MLA for Kurhani Assembly constituency from the Rashtriya Janata Dal party.
-He was a Member of the Parliament of India representing Bihar in the Rajya Sabha from 2010–18, starting from a by-election in 2010 and then going on to a full term in 2012.
+Anil Kumar Sahani (born 4 July 1963) is an Indian politician and social worker who belongs to Bihar.

+He is serving as the MLA for the Kurhani Assembly constituency from the Rashtriya Janata Dal party.
+He was a Member of the Parliament of India representing Bihar in the Rajya Sabha from 2010–18, starting from a by-election in 2010 and then going on to a full term service in 2012.

-He was elected in April 2012.
+He was elected by the people of Bihar in April 2012.

-He is currently facing an imminent expulsion from the Rajya Sabha as recommended by the Ethics Committee due to irregularities in filing Leave Travel Allowance.
+He is currently facing an imminent expulsion from the Rajya Sabha as it was recommended by the Ethics Committee due to irregularities in filing Leave Travel Allowance. and was recently awarded three years in prison for fraudulent withdrawal of money as then JD(U) Rajya Sabha member (2010–12 and 2012–18) against LTC claims on forged bills, was disqualified from the state legislative assembly.

 Personal life

 Anil Kumar Sahani was born in the year 1963 in Shahid Jubba Sahni Nagar, Brahmapura in Muzaffarpur district of Indian state Bihar.

 Sahani's father's name is Late Shri Mahendra Sahani who was a M.P. and Ex.
 M.L.C. his mother's name is Shrimati Susheela Devi.
-Sahani's spouse name is Shrimati Phoolmati Bharti and he has two sons and three daughters.
+Sahani's brother's name is Sunil Kumar Sahani.